braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/faqs.md

 ### Are there storage limits for images within the media library?

-No, there are no storage limits for images within the media library.
-Assets within the media library are currently stored during the tenure of a customers contract with Braze.
-Asset size limits are still enforced (> 5mb)
+No, there are no storage limits for assets within the media library.
+However, there are size limits for assets (maximum 5 MB).

 ### Are there expiration dates for uploaded assets?